NoorKhudair/Analyzing-Job-Market-Data-Case-Study/README.md

 - Tree map showing proportion of job skills in each job title
 - Line chart tracking job posting counts over time (2017-2021) for each position level (Associate, Director, Entry level, Executive, Internship, mid-senior level)
-- Bar chart showing average years of experience required by each y job position level
+- Bar chart showing average years of experience required by each job position level

 ### 2. Skills Page

-- Table showing percentage of each skill in job a specific job title
+- Table showing percentage of each skill in a specific job title
 - Line chart tracking skill in postings percentage over time
 - Bar chart showing the frequency count of all job skills